 So how to make yourself receptive?
 The million dollar question.
 This article explores the idea that perhaps spontaneous qigong is one such way.

-Qi/Ki energy work can help you balance your mind and clear some internal garbage that could be factors in realising you own potential so that you can go on and generate more money in your life.
-It not quite the same thing as the tilt suggests but it does mean
+Qi/Ki energy work can help you balance your mind and clear some internal garbage that could prevent you from realising you own potential.
+By clearing some of these blocks, it may enable you to go on and generate more money in your life.

 Stagnant Ki not only affects your health, it also affects your wealth

 I believe that money is a form of energy.
 And just like the Ki energy that flows in the body, when it gets stuck or stagnant, then poor health occurs.
 Likewise, when our money Ki (or energy) is stagnant, then we have money problems.

 It is kind of like a block.
 Something stops it flowing into our life.